verm/freebsd-stable-diffusion/README.md

 Create a new environment.
 This may give a warning about updating Conda you can ignore this and update later if you wish by following the command suggested after activating Conda as above.
-We will call it `sd` here.
+We will call it `pytorch` as denoted by the `--name` argument.
 After creation we will activate it to install **PyTorch** into it.

 > **Note**
 > Make sure you hit **y** when it asks you to proceed